MargaretDuff/PMP-Project-2017/README.md

 Images

-The algorithms all run on the images with a 1mm field of view and scaled to 25% of their original size to 486x648 pixels.I thinkI changed all the algorithms so they resize the images as soon as they loaded, but should things not run as expected then this is something to check.
+The algorithms all run on the images with a 1mm field of view and scaled to 25% of their original size to 486x648 pixels.
+I think I changed all the algorithms so they resize the images as soon as they loaded, but should things not run as expected then this is something to check.
 We have in total:

 • 97 images containing no eggs